 It is difficult to believe that no one out there would know at least the Leutnant with the DKiG as there were comparatively few Luftwaffe pilots of that calibre still around in France in the summer of 1944 - as Dick Clark states in his Normandy air war history ('Angels Eight'), "..there were the 'super aces' and then there were the rest.."

 Edit - Lt.
-Hans-Ulrich Jung of II./JG 3 is the DKiG winner.
+Hans-Ulrich Jung of III./JG 3 is the DKiG winner.
 Two pages of photos of Jung feature in the new book 'Heinz Sannemann -ein Jagdfliegerleben' published by Helios in May 2018.
+He came from IV.(Sturm)/JG 3 and was posted to III./JG 3 apparently when the Sturmgruppe left France after only a couple of days in June 1944.

 Looking at the other images from this BA-film is just as frustrating – there are a couple of photos showing a very dark Bf 109 G-6/AS almost II./JG 11 style with the fuselage Balkenkreuz and numeral almost completely over-sprayed, with our Leutnant sitting in the cockpit or on the cockpit sill in some of them, then you can see him in the cockpit of what looks like a freshly allocated Bf 109 G-6 or G-14 wearing the usual three-greys scheme and a white numeral, this a/c also shown from various angles.
 Click to view large